 In recent years, the supervisory authority has reacted to the increased importance of IT-related risks and further specified its IT security requirements.
 However, every specification has its limits.
-Ultimately, the requirements must be applicable to all supervised institutions with their very different IT landscapes and should not stand in the way of further developments, for example by setting too specific requirements.
-In the future, too, there will be no simple regulations, but rather principle-oriented requirements that can be applied to different technologies and IT landscapes.
+Ultimately, the requirements must be applied to all supervised institutions with their very different IT landscapes and should not stand in the way of further developments, such as setting too specific requirements.
+In the future, too, there will be no simple regulations but rather principle-oriented requirements that can be applied to different technologies and IT landscapes.

 In addition, the fundamental question arises: Is the regulation overall still adequate for the digital age?

 As desirable as innovations are, they can also be accompanied by new risks or changes in the entire risk landscape.
 We are already observing changes in the market today.

 New companies have entered the market – we’re mostly talking about fintech and big-techs – that often offer individual process steps in a banking service or technical support in cooperation with banks.
 In addition, innovative technologies are changing the way banking is done.